 4. Roman gods.
 Many have the same functions as Greek gods: Roman Apollos corresponds to Greek Zeus.

 MONOTHEISM.
 Judaism and Christianity both see themselves as continuations of the Hebrew religion.
 Islam’s holy book, the Koran, mentions people found in the Hebrew and Christian writings.

 HEBREW RELIGION.
 It is the religion of the People of Israel from 2000 BC to the first century AD.
-After the 700’s BC, when they were dispersed to other countries, the Hebrews were called Jews, (that means people from Judah, which is one of the regions of Israel).
+After the 700’s BC, when they were dispersed to other countries, the Hebrews were called Judeans, (that means people from Judah, which is one of the regions of Israel); in English language, that word was shortened to “Jew.”
 Two major concepts are “covenant” and “sacrifice.”

 COVENANT.
 The Hebrew Bible, called “Old Testament” by Christians, writes that God gave a promise (called “covenant”) to their ancestor, Abraham.